Does the Church of God need to be headquartered in Jerusalem?

 We believe these will all fall in line with the Holy Scriptures and publicly affirm that Jerusalem was chosen of the Father, and must be recognized as the World Headquarters by all of the remnant people holding to the New Testament name, and the true faith once delivered to the saints, as they are led further by the Holy Spirit. http://jsd-cog.org/a-brief-history/ 02/8/17

-Has the Father actually chosen Jerusalem to be the main office for the Church of God in this age as the above claims?
+So, has the Father actually chosen Jerusalem to be the main office for the Church of God in this age through the Holly Scriptures as the above claims?

-Thirdly, Jerusalem was NOT chosen by the Father for this time to lead.
+Secondly, the Bible shows that Jerusalem was NOT chosen by the Father for this time to lead His most faithful work.

-Jesus made it clear that Christians would have to go over many cities of Israel before He returns and He never specified that they needed to be in Jerusalem in the end (cf. Matthew 10:23).
+Fourthly, Jesus made it clear that Christians would have to go over many cities of Israel before He returns (cf. Matthew 10:23) and He never specified that they needed to be headquartered in Jerusalem in the end.

-As far as Jerusalem goes, once it ceased having Jewish bishops in 135 A.D., it ceased to have Church of God leaders (Gibbon E. Decline and Fall of the Roman Empire, Volume I, Chapter XV, Section I. ca. 1776-1788; Eusebius.
+Sixthly, as far as Jerusalem goes, once it ceased having Jewish bishops in 135 A.D., it ceased to have Church of God leaders for much time (Gibbon E. Decline and Fall of the Roman Empire, Volume I, Chapter XV, Section I. ca. 1776-1788; Eusebius.
 The History of the Church, Book III, Chapter V, Verses 2,3.& Book IV, Chapter 5, Verses 2-4, pp. 45, 71; Pines S. The Jewish Christians of the Early Centuries of Christianity according to a New Source.
 Proceedings of the Israel Academy of Sciences and Humanities, Volume II, No.13; 1966.
 Jerusalem, pp. 14-15).

-Church of God Christians were NOT allowed in after 135 A.D.
-According to Irenaeus in the late second century, Jerusalem ceased to “bring forth fruit” (Adversus haereses, Book IV, Chapter IV, Verse 1].
+Church of God Christians were NOT allowed in Jerusalem after 135 A.D.
+According to Irenaeus in the late second century, Jerusalem then ceased to “bring forth fruit” (Adversus haereses, Book IV, Chapter IV, Verse 1).

 The Bible teaches: